-Coway AP-1019C is available in a single color at the moment i.e. the White color.
+Coway AP-1019C is available in a single color at the moment i.e. like mine with a White color.
 In US, you also get a choice of a Sage Green body.
-Mine is the White one.
 I cannot think of any air purifier scoring more on minimalism than the Blue Pure 121.
 Coway Airmega 150 definitely is way more endowed to be called minimalist.
 It has an air quality indicator LED to provide feedback on the ambient air quality.
 The air purifier does a small POST when powered up.

 MODULAR FILTER SETUP